-1.4 Delay in setting the Council tax means a delay in collecting the tax due not only to the Council, but also the precepting authorities such as the police, fire service

-- and others such as the parish council on whose behalf the Council acts as a collection authority. - 1.5 The Council has a legal duty to provide a range of statutory services (such as refuse collection, children's services, homeless etc.) and is not absolved from its duty because of the late setting of the tax.
-It also has to pay the monies due to the precepting authorities (such as Fire Service and the Police) whether or not it collects any Council tax. - One significant point that Members need to be aware is that a delay in setting the budget may affect the Council's ability to enter into new agreements with significant financial commitments until and unless the budget is agreed.
-Otherwise these would be unfunded commitments and therefore potentially unlawful. - 1.7 Even if the Council sets the budget before 11 March but much later than the planned 26 February Budget Council meeting, there is still likely to be some disruption to the administrative arrangements (such as printing, posting, delivery) that have cost implication.
+- 1.4 Delay in setting the Council Tax means a delay in collecting the tax due not only to the Council, but also the precepting authorities such as the police, fire service and others such as the parish council on whose behalf the Council acts as a collection authority. - 1.5 The Council has a legal duty to provide a range of statutory services (such as refuse collection, children's services, housing of homeless people etc.) and is not absolved from its duty because of the late setting of the tax.
+It also has to pay the monies due to the precepting authorities (such as Fire Service and the Police) whether or not it collects any Council Tax. - One significant point that Members need to be aware of is that a delay in setting the budget may affect the Council's ability to enter into new agreements with significant financial commitments until and unless the budget is agreed.
+Otherwise these would be unfunded commitments and therefore potentially unlawful. - 1.7 Even if the Council sets the budget before 11 March but much later than the planned 25 February or 1st March (reserve date) Budget Council meeting, there is still likely to be some disruption to the administrative arrangements (such as printing, posting, delivery) that have cost implications.